Abdullah-Alsalhi/Tuwaiq-JS/README.md

 - create button <Have an account?> to go to Login in Register component
 - create state in App component {isLoggedIn} true || false
 - create state in App component {username} => username
+- create <Logout> button to logout => delete username from state
+- read about route , link , Redirect